 Over the years, Nirah has been recognized for her ability to document music archetypes and diverse cultures across the UK.
 Although being a woman in a field that requires many hours of work isn’t always as glamorous as it seems on socials, and she acknowledges that.
-“In saying that there is a slow rise in amazing females in the industry and I hope that more people will recognize the power in women,” Nee emphasizes.
+“In saying that, there is a slow rise in amazing females in the industry, and I hope that more people will recognize the power in women,” Nee emphasizes.
 Without a doubt, Nirah has continued to make waves through her honest and astounding catalog.

-For our latest Behind The Lens, Nirah Sanghani walks us through navigating the pandemic, lack of women in the industry, most memorable moments in the field, and so much more!
+For our latest Behind The Lens, Nirah Sanghani walks us through navigating the pandemic, the lack of women in the industry, her most memorable moments in the field, and so much more!
 Check it out below.

 What sparked your interest in photography?

 If I’m really honest, I have always had a creative mind but I can’t pinpoint exactly what it was.
-My mum’s side of the family is particularly creative so I guess it’s instilled in me.
-Art was my favorite subject at school and I’ve always enjoyed other things such as baking and music.
-My love for photography came slightly later as I grew older and started to experience “life”.
+My mum’s side of the family is particularly creative, so I guess it’s instilled in me.
+Art was my favorite subject at school, and I’ve always enjoyed other things, such as baking and music.
+My love for photography came slightly later as I grew older and started to experience “life.”
 The life experiences you have are so important.
 Photography gives you the ability to relive those memories and once-in-a-lifetime moments and that to me is so beautiful.

 Where or what do you draw your inspiration from?

 Inspiration can come from many things.
 I obviously take inspiration from other photographers and artists.
-I’ll see images in magazines, or on social media and think “I want to be able to make someone else feel how I just felt seeing that image”.
+I’ll see images in magazines or on social media and think, “I want to be able to make someone else feel how I just felt seeing that image”.
 My main inspiration is the beauty of the moment I am in.
 It inspires me to create imagery that can capture that same energy that I am experiencing and display it in a physical form.

-How did last year’s pandemic affect your approach to photography and how does it feel to finally be able to step back into things?
+How did last year’s pandemic affect your approach to photography, and how does it feel to finally be able to step back into things?

 The pandemic really just put everything to a halt for me.
 2020 started off as a great year for me as it was really just the very beginning of when I had started to get work.
 I moved back to my mum’s in Leicester so I didn’t shoot for almost a year.
-If anything it just pushed me to work harder because who knows what’s gonna happen next?
+If anything, it just pushed me to work harder because who knows what’s gonna happen next?
 It feels great to be working again!
-It’s so easy to lose hope and motivation but I’m just happy to be back doing what I love.
+It’s so easy to lose hope and motivation, but I’m just happy to be back doing what I love.

 You have photographed some of the hottest names in music.
 What is one of the biggest misconceptions about working with artists and what do you enjoy the most when working with artists?

-I think a lot of people think that the music industry is glamorous but when you’re shooting music videos you can work long hours and be on your feet all day.
-A lot of the time you don’t get to spend much time with the artists- pictures are usually taken in breaks on set and it can be very rushed.
+I think a lot of people think that the music industry is glamorous, but when you’re shooting music videos, you can work long hours and be on your feet all day.
+A lot of the time, you don’t get to spend much time with the artists- pictures are usually taken in breaks on set and it can be very rushed.